cmatsuoka/lifecycle-specs/definitions.rst

   The execution of the algorithm without changes to the disk (except for package list updates from remote repositories).
 The outcome of the planning phase is a list of actions to be handled at a later moment.
   The initial state is read from the persistent state on disk.
-All state changes are carried in memory and can be added as a action parameter if the state is required to execute the action.

 Execution phase
   The handling of the list of actions obtained in the Planning Phase.
-The Execution Phase is stateless, states are received as part of the action to be executed and updated to disk as needed.
+The Execution Phase is stateless.

 Ephemeral state
   The lifecycle state in memory used in the Planning Phase.